 Of the male actors, François Pandolfo gets the most consistent laughs of the evening for his turn as compliant Bianca in a snake-hipped performance.
 Matt Gavan is a powerful presence as Katherine, who has the difficult task of making the firebrand spiral down to a vole in just 75 minutes.
 But he manages to bring the audience with him, and the tumultuous scene where he agrees the sun is the moon is genuinely moving.
 It is a shame then that there is little real chemistry between Gavan and Brookes, seeing as so much in most productions of Taming of the Shrew depend on this.
 Rich interpretations often can be taken from the way to the two leads take on the roles – are Kate and Petruchio actually conspiring in a charade?
 Is it a trick they are playing on us as well?
 Does Petruchio gradually genuinely fall in love with Kate as he is eroding the very thing he loves about her?
 None of that gets touched on.
 Petruchio and Kate never quite click and so the eye of the storm never quite feels worth chasing.

-But this is not a production too concerned leaving much to the shaky responsibilities of subtext or nuance.
+But this is not a production too concerned with leaving much to the shaky responsibilities of subtext or nuance.
 This is a Shrew for our time, and this is a time of simple messaging writ large and loud.

 (Image credit: Mark Douet)